Network Monitoring Software covers a surprisingly wide gambit of software and functionality.

 Every network should have at least one of these tools available; whether you're performing some in-depth troubleshooting and need a program with powerful data aggregation and graphing abilities to help pinpoint a problem device or application, or if you're tracking the traffic of several physical devices over several different network environments over time to watch for trends in your bandwidth needs or other statistics.

-Here's some of the Top Open-Source Network Monitoring Software:
+Here's the Best Open-Source Network Monitoring Software:

 The interesting thing about Zabbix is that there is no enterprise level paid version, it's all completely open-source and completely free.